Glendale, CA dentist discusses common oral care concerns for teens and tips for good oral care

 - Tobacco use

-Teenagers are constantly trying to impress one another.
+Teenagers are constantly trying to impress each other.
 Unfortunately, bad breath affects people of all ages.
-It can cause negative social implications for teens.
-Often, checking the oral habits and making a change in oral hygiene can help get rid of bad breath.
-Something as simple as regularly brushing the tongue can make a big difference.
-However, if you or your teen notice persistent bad breath even after making changes to the oral hygiene routine, contact the family dentist to determine the cause of the problem.
+It can have negative social implications for teens.
+Often, assessing their oral habits and making a change in oral hygiene can help get rid of bad breath.
+Something as simple as regularly brushing the tongue can make a big difference; however, if you or your teen notice persistent bad breath even after making changes to the oral hygiene routine, contact your family dentist to determine the cause of the problem.

 Tobacco use is a concern for teenagers and parents.
 The teen years are often when people are introduced to and start smoking.
-Peer pressure is a common reason teenagers start smoking.
+Peer pressure is one of the common reasons that teenagers start smoking.
 Tobacco use is detrimental to a patient’s oral and overall health.
 Not only are cigarettes full of dangerous toxins, but they also cause bad breath, teeth staining, gum disease, and cancer.
 Talk with your child early and often about the dangers of all tobacco use, not just cigarettes.
 If you suspect your teen may be smoking, address the problem quickly.
-Tobacco is addicting.
-The earlier tobacco use is caught and stopped, the less likely it will become a nasty habit.
+Tobacco is addictive.
+The earlier tobacco use is caught and stopped, the less likely it is to become a nasty habit.